-What Ohio Could Expect from a Tobacco Tax Increase
+What Kansas Could Expect from a Tobacco Tax Increase

-If Ohio increases its cigarette tax significantly in 2015, its revenues should follow the same basic patterns that occurred after its last cigarette tax increases, bringing the state substantial new revenues.
+If Kansas increases its cigarette tax significantly in 2015, its revenues should follow the same basic patterns that occurred after its last cigarette tax increases, bringing the state substantial new revenues.

-For example, the Campaign for Tobacco-Free Kids and the American Cancer Society Cancer Action Network project that a \$1.00 per pack increase in Ohio's cigarette tax will generate more than \$342 million in new revenues in the first 12 months of the increase, despite reductions in smoking rates as a result of the rate increase.
-In addition, if Ohio increased its tax rate on other tobacco products and implemented a minimum tax rate to match the new cigarette tax rate at the same time, the state could collect more than \$93 million in additional revenue, while also gaining public health benefits and savings in health care costs because of reduced tobacco use.
+For example, the Kansas Division of the Budget projects that the \$1.50 per pack increase in the cigarette tax will generate \$71.90 million in new revenues in the first 12 months of the increase, despite reductions in smoking rates as a result of the rate increase.
+In addition, if Kansas increased its tax rate on other tobacco products and implemented a minimum tax rate to match the new cigarette tax rate at the same time, the Campaign for Tobacco-Free Kids and the American Cancer Society Cancer Action Network project that the state could collect more than \$25.60 million in additional revenue, while also gaining public health benefits and savings in health care costs because of reduced tobacco use.

-Even if Ohio's cigarette sales declined by five percent a year after the initial surge in new revenues after a \$1.00 rate increase, the state would still be receiving more than \$275 million in additional new annual cigarette tax revenues five years after the increase compared to what it received in 2015, and would have received more than \$1.5 billion in total new annual revenues over that five year period compared to what it would receive with no rate increase.
+Even if Kansas' cigarette sales declined by five percent a year after the initial surge in new revenues after a \$1.50 rate increase, the state would still be receiving more than \$45 million in additional new annual cigarette tax revenues five years after the increase compared to what it received in 2015, and would have received more than \$325 million in total new annual revenues over that five year period compared to what it would receive with no rate increase.